-Knowing how to organize may be humanity's greatest and oldest accomplishment.
-But our lives today are also influenced by another more recent human achievement: algorithms.
+Knowing how to organize may be humanity's most significant and oldest accomplishment.
+But our lives today are also influenced by another, more recent, human achievement: algorithms.
 This book is about using the power of data and algorithms to design better organizations.

-We drew from our experiences teaching the Org2.0 elective to MBA's at INSEAD and Stanford.
-The ideas are drawn from our research in organization science, in which we have extensively relied on the use of algorithms to analyse data from organizations as well as simulate organizations using computer models.
-The inputs of numerous industry experts who contributed to our classes as guest speakers and lecturers is also very gratefully acknowledged-they helped build the bridge from theory to practice.
+We were inspired by our experiences teaching the Org2.0 elective to MBAs at INSEAD and Stanford.

+The ideas are drawn from our research in organization science, in which we have extensively relied on algorithms to analyze data from organizations and simulate organizations using computer models.
+The inputs of numerous industry experts who contributed to our classes as guest speakers and lecturers are also very gratefully acknowledged as they helped build the bridge from theory to practice.

 This book is free.
-We'll be happy if you use it for teaching, research, consulting or even entertainment.
-"How to organize" seems too important a problem today for us to put the little knowledge we have gathered on the topic behind a paywall, especially as we struggle to adapt to major shocks like the COVID-19 pandemic and aspire to make our organizations resilient to future shocks.
+We'll be happy if you use it for teaching, research, consulting, or even entertainment.
+"How to organize" seems too important a problem today for us to put the little knowledge we have gathered on the topic behind a paywall, especially as we struggle to adapt to major shocks like the COVID-19 pandemic and the rapid developments in generative AI (such as ChatGPT and DALL-E2) aspire to make our organizations resilient to future shocks.
 We do request you cite the book if you use it.
 The book is a living document- we hope to keep revising it based on your feedback.
-Do send us your thoughts!
+Do send us your thoughts: phanish.puranam@insead.edu/jclement@stanford.edu

-Send feedback to phanish.puranam@insead.edu or jclement@stanford.edu